microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/group-list-transitivememberof.md

 # List group transitive memberOf

-Get groups and administrative units that the group is a member of.
+Get groups that the group is a member of.
 This operation is transitive and will also include all groups that this groups is a nested member of.
 Unlike getting a user's Office 365 Groups, this returns all types of groups, not just Office 365 Groups.

 ## Permissions